Starts: 21st April 2022

 It's the 5th time the Zurich Classic has been a pairs event.

 There are 80 teams of two.
 Top 35 and ties make the cut.

 72-hole format featuring Four-Ball on Thursday and Saturday and Foursomes Friday and Sunday.

 This event wasn't played in 2020 due to the pandemic.

 We will analyse the winners of the previous three team events to find trends.
-Past winners include Jon Rahm and Ryan Palmer (2019), Billy Horschel and Scott Piercy (2018), and Cameron Smith and Jonas Blixt (2017).
+Past winners include Cameron Smith/Marc Leishman (2021), Jon Rahm/Ryan Palmer (2019), Billy Horschel/Scott Piercy (2018), and Cameron Smith/Jonas Blixt (2017).

-The last three team events have been won between -22 and -27.
+The last four team events have been won between -20 and -27.
 Birdies are the name of the game and expect another winning score in the high 20's.

-Jon Rahm and Ryan Palmer in 2019 were both already multiple winners on tour, although Palmer hadn't won since 2010.
-Billy Horschel and Scott Piercy were already multiple winners too, Horschel had even won the Zurich Classic before in 2013.
+Last year's winners, Cameron Smith and Marc Leishman already had multiple wins on tour.
+Jon Rahm and Ryan Palmer in 2019 were both past winners on tour (although Palmer hadn't won since 2010).
+Billy Horschel and Scott Piercy were already proven winners too, Horschel had even won the Zurich Classic before in 2013.
 In 2017, Jonas Blixt had won on tour before but it was Cameron Smith's first win on tour.
 Ideally though, we are looking for a team that have both won on tour.